 The Sub-Investment Manager considers and evaluates ESG characteristics, as an important component of their equity analysis discipline, when making investment decisions.
-The Sub-Investment Manager utilises the NB ESG Quotient criteria as part of the Portfolio construction and investment management process.
+The Sub-Investment Manager utilises the NB ESG Quotient criteria and third party data as part of the Portfolio construction and investment management process.
 As noted above, NB ESG Quotient assigns weightings to environmental, social and governance characteristics for each sector to derive the NB ESG Quotient rating.
-Companies with a favourable and/or an improving NB ESG Quotient rating have a higher chance of ending up in the Portfolio.
-Companies with a poor NB ESG Quotient rating especially where these are not being addressed by that company, are more likely to be removed from the investment universe or divested from the Portfolio.
+Companies with a favourable and/or an improving NB ESG Quotient or third party rating have a higher chance of ending up in the Portfolio.
+Companies with a poor NB ESG Quotient or third party rating especially where these are not being addressed by that company, are more likely to be removed from the investment universe or divested from the Portfolio.